avelino/awesome-go/README.md

 * [uuid](https://github.com/gofrs/uuid) - Implementation of Universally Unique Identifier (UUID).
 Supports both creation and parsing of UUIDs.
 Actively maintained fork of satori uuid.
 * [uuid](https://github.com/google/uuid) - Go package for UUIDs based on RFC 4122 and DCE 1.1: Authentication and Security Services.
 * [wuid](https://github.com/edwingeng/wuid) - An extremely fast unique number generator, 10-135 times faster than UUID.
+* [xid](https://github.com/rs/xid) - Xid is a globally unique id generator library, ready to be safely used directly in your server code.

 **[⬆ back to top](#contents)**